krishanthisera/ebpf-101/slides/slides.md

 <img src="./images/ebpf-workflow.png" alt="ebpf 101" width="450" height="300" style="float: right; margin-left: 20px;" />

 - eBPF programs are written in limited C
-  - features like loops, variadic functions, function calls and etc., are omitted
+  - features like loops are omitted
 - eBPF programs are compiled to **eBPF bytecode**
 - eBPF bytecode is then compiled to machine code